 Raymarine's Axiom combos introduce gyro stabilization, which compensates for the motion of the boat to produce more lifelike 3D scanning sonar images.

-Raymarine’s CP200 Sonar Module with CHIRP SideVision™ scanning sonar, combined with their CP100 DownVision Sonar, gives a 180° view.
+Raymarine’s CP200 Sonar Module with CHIRP SideVision™ scanning sonar, combined with their CP100 DownVision Sonar, gives a 180 degree view.
 The angles of the SideVision™ sonar are adjustable for shallow or deep water.
 Mid-angle for medium depths is shown here.

 Compare this to a traditional sonar.
 It operates at a lower frequency, usually 50kHz and 200kHz.
-The cone-shaped beam of the typical transducer is 20° or less, so if you’re fishing in 10' of water, you’ll see an area of with a diameter of about 3'.
+The cone-shaped beam of the typical transducer is 20 degrees or less, so if you’re fishing in 10 feet of water, you’ll see an area of with a diameter of about 3 feet.
 If you’re lucky, a fish will swim into the beam, and you’ll see it on your display.

 When a school of fish swims below your boat, you’ll see a red blob, and you can interpret that image, based on water temperature and location, and guess that you’re looking at a school of small individual forage fish.

-Some scanning sonar models have have three beams that look down and to both sides of your boat, often with three transducer elements that product a wide (180° side to side) and very thin (1.5° to 3° fore and aft) beam.
+Some scanning sonar models have had three beams that look down and to both sides of your boat, often with three transducer elements that produce a wide (180 degree side to side) and very thin (1.5 degree to 3 degree fore and aft) beam.

 Lake Murray bridge using Garmin SideVü (right) and ClearVü (left) scanning sonar at 455kHz, enhanced by CHIRP technology.